Sofia Tyson blog avatar

 Reboot’s 4-Day Week Model

-So, you know why we are doing it.
-But what does a 4-day week look like for Reboot?
+Now you know why we are doing it, what does a 4-day week look like for Reboot?

 Working Hours